-Droege is a cultural producer and artist.
+Droege is a cultural producer and artist, and arts consultant.
 Her work moves between social practice and curatorial ventures.
-Droege worked her way through a BFA from the School of the Art Institute of Chicago and, years later, an MFA from Cranbrook Academy of the Arts.
-She recently left her roles in academia — as an Assistant Professor at AI Pittsburgh and Adjunct Professor at Carnegie Mellon University - to launch CDCP.
-Her work has been written about in the New York Times, Quartz, Next Pittsburgh, Pittsburgh Post Gazette, Temporary Art Review, and more.
+Droege holds a BFA from the School of the Art Institute of Chicago and an MFA from Cranbrook Academy of the Arts.
+She recently left her roles in academia — as an Assistant Professor at AI Pittsburgh and Adjunct Professor at Carnegie Mellon University -- to launch CDCP.
+Her work has been written about in the New York Times, Quartz, Next Pittsburgh, Pittsburgh Post Gazette, and Temporary Art Review.
 Recent exhibitions include: Space Gallery, Pittsburgh; Threewalls, Chicago; Museum of Contemporary Art, Detroit; Passerby, Los Angeles; and Chatham University, Pittsburgh.

 Lasner is a curator and artist with formal studies in photography and interior design.
 Prior to moving to Pittsburgh, she lived in the United Kingdom, Canada and the Caribbean.
 During her time in Pittsburgh, she has worked with CDCP, The Carnegie Museum of Art, and GalleriE Chiz.
 She recently curated the Ramin Project, by artist Aurora Zanabria, in her native country of Ecuador.
 Lasner's passion for community has taken her to participate in sociocultural projects such as Canadian Mill Woods Assembly Medical Mission in Guatemala, Latinas Connect, and Madres Latinas of Pittsburgh.